Blarc/connectivity-test-server/docs/ideas.md

 offers [Crossplane](https://www.crossplane.io/).
 Although I don't have any experience with it, it would be very interesting to explore this option, because it uses the Kubernetes API to manage the componentes, which I am much more familiar with than Terraform.

+## Use devbox in GitHub actions

+Devbox creates isolated, reproducible development environment and can also be used in GitHub actions instead of using predefined actions and installing tools manually.
+This way we would also remove the need to specify the tools' versions at multiple places and make management of the project easier.